Can Collagen Peptides Cause Acne ?

 To address whether collagen peptides cause acne, we first need to examine what triggers acne.
 Acne is a multifactorial inflammatory disorder of the pilosebaceous unit.

-• Inflammation and bacterial growth: When follicles are clogged, Cutibacterium acnes proliferates, contributing to inflammation and lesion formation.
+- Inflammation and bacterial growth: When the follicles are clogged, Cutibacterium acnes proliferates, triggering inflammation that leads to lesion formation.

-• Genetic factors: Genetic predisposition influences sebaceous activity and susceptibility to acne.
+- Genetic factors: Genetic predisposition influences sebaceous activity and also acne susceptibility

 With these known causes of acne in mind, we can now review what current clinical research says about collagen peptides and acne development.